LABR: Labor Studies (Undergraduate)

 LABR 3122 Educational Planning for Labor Studies (5 Credits)

 The purpose of Educational Planning for Labor Studies is for each student to design and complete a degree program that will 1) fulfill the College’s degree requirements, and, 2) allow the choosing of degree-related courses of interest.
 Students have the option of choosing to pursue a bachelor’s degree in labor studies or enroll in the 20-credit program.
 Students will develop their educational plans in the context of investigating trade unions as collective organizations, fundamental to a democratic society.
 The course asks students to consider and discuss the challenges working people and union members face in today’s economy and the role of the critical/intellectual "skills" that one acquires through a liberal arts based college education in meeting these challenges.
-Within this context, the course asks students to consider and discuss the purpose and role of a college education - particularly for working people and union members.
+Within this context, the course asks students to read critically, conduct research, and present persuasive written and oral arguments about the purpose and role of a college education - particularly for working people and union members.
 This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
 It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.

 Attributes: Social Science Gen Ed, Liberal